jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

     </tr>
 </table>

+Notice that in June, the sun spends more than 8 hours a day at an angle higher than the **maximum elevation** of the sun in December.

 ### Single-Axis Tracking Panels

 For a single panel, solar yield is maximized by **dual-axis** tracking: which can be rotated on two axes (e.g., horizontal and vertical) to point at any point in the sky.
 But most utility scale solar arrays (including those in Nevada) are **single-axis** trackers, and look like the below near Las Vegas: